This post may contain affiliate links. Please read our disclosure policy.

 A throw-it-all-in-the pan weeknight meal that ticks the meat/carb/vegetable boxes with minimal effort.
-It’s a nice light dinner, which gives this meal a bit of a Summery vibe ☀️☀️ Ready in 30 minutes!
+This one pot chicken & broccoli pasta is a nice light dinner, which gives this meal a bit of a Summery vibe ☀️ and It’s ready in 30 minutes!

 Easy one-pot pasta dinners are my favourite on busy weeknights.